 Professional AssociationsProfessional Associations: Association for the Advancement of Artificial Intelligence | Association for the Advancement of Artificial Intelligence (AAAI) | IEEE

 Kartik Talamadupula is a research staff member at IBM's T.J.
-Watson Research Center in Yorktown Heights, New York in the AI & Optimization group within the Cognitive Learning department.
+Watson Research Center in Yorktown Heights, New York in the Human Agent Collaboration (HAC) group within the Embodied Cognition (EC) department.
 His research interests lie in the field of Automated Planning, within the wider umbrella of Artificial Intelligence (AI), and in examining the issues inherent in using automated planners as mediators for human-machine teams.
 Specifically, this covers topics such as planning representations, heuristic search techniques, cost-sensitive and temporal planning, model acquisition, and replanning and execution monitoring.
 He also has research interests in crowdsourced planning, and information retrieval on social media (specifically Twitter).